flyteorg/flytekit/docs/source/design/clis.rst

 `Flytectl <https://pypi.org/project/yt-flyte-playground-flytectl/>`__ is the general CLI to communicate with the Flyte control plane (FlyteAdmin).
 Think of this as the ``kubectl`` for Flyte.

-Think of this as a network-aware (can talk to admin) but not code-aware (no need to have user code checked out) CLI.
-In the registration flow, this CLI is responsible for shipping the compiled Protobuf files off to Flyte Admin.
+Think of this as a network-aware (can talk to FlyteAdmin) but not code-aware (no need to have user code checked out) CLI.
+In the registration flow, this CLI is responsible for shipping the compiled Protobuf files off to FlyteAdmin.

 Pyflyte
 ========

 Unlike ``flytectl``, think of this CLI as code-aware, which is responsible for the serialization (compilation) step in the registration flow.
-It will parse through the user code, looking for tasks, workflows, and launch plans, and compile them to protobuf files.
+It will parse through the user code, looking for tasks, workflows, and launch plans, and compile them to `protobuf files <https://github.com/flyteorg/flyteidl/blob/0b20c5c99f9e964370d4f4ca663990ed56a14c7c/protos/flyteidl/core/workflow_closure.proto#L11-L18>`__.

 What is ``pyflyte run``?
 ========================